knyghty/carrick.eu/content/articles/2022/auto-update-dependencies.rst

           timezone: "Europe/Amsterdam"

-The confiration is quite straightforward.
+The configuration is quite straightforward.
 Note there are two ``package-ecosystem`` sections defined.
 One of these is for pip, which will also work for pipenv and poetry.
 The other will keep any GitHub actions you use up to date.
 We'll be using one of these soon, so it seemed good to add it.
 You can set the schedule however makes sense